-- Fast onset of therapeutic effect.
-By blocking, as opposed to stimulating, the GnRH receptor, linzagolix has the potential to suppress LH and FSH within hours, lowering estradiol levels and reducing pain within days while potentially avoiding the initial worsening of symptoms which is often associated with GnRH agonist treatments. - Ease of administration. linzagolix has the potential to be administered orally once daily, and regardless of food intake timing.
-This potential dosing regime is a more convenient treatment option than GnRH agonist intramuscular or subcutaneous injections. - Optionality for endometriosis and uterine fibroids treatment: stand alone or in combination with add-back therapy.
-In contrast to GnRH agonists, for which hormonal add-back therapy is required when treatment exceeds six months, and may be considered earlier, we believe that the 75mg once daily dose tested in our EDELWEISS Phase 2b trial, has the potential to be utilized as a stand-alone treatment for a majority of patients with pain associated with endometriosis by maintaining estradiol levels between 20 and 60 pg/ml.
-The once daily 200 mg dose of linzagolix will require the addition of ABT to protect bone mineral density if used for long-term to counteract the side effects associated with full suppression of estradiol i.e. below 20 pg/ml.
-The doses of 75 mg without ABT and 200 mg with ABT will be tested in the confirmatory Phase 3 trials. - For the treatment of heavy menstrual bleeding associated with uterine fibroids, we believe that the once daily 100 mg dose tested in our PRIMROSE 1 and PRIMROSE 2 Phase 3 trials also has the potential to be utilized as a stand-alone treatment for a majority of patients.
-Other patients may require add-back therapy, depending on the treatment dosage required to control symptoms. - Quick reversibility of effect.
-As a result of linzagolix's observed half-life of approximately 15 hours, we believe linzagolix has the potential for ovarian function to resume within days following the end of treatment.
+- Rapid onset of therapeutic effect.
+By blocking, as opposed to stimulating, the GnRH receptor, linzagolix has the potential to suppress LH and FSH within hours, lowering estradiol levels and reducing pain within days while potentially avoiding the initial worsening of symptoms (symptom flare) which is often associated with GnRH agonist treatments. - Ease of administration.
+Linzagolix has the potential to be administered orally once daily, and regardless of food intake timing.
+This potential dosing regime is a more convenient and less invasive treatment option than GnRH agonist intramuscular or subcutaneous injections. - Optionality for endometriosis and uterine fibroids treatment: stand alone or in combination with ABT.
+In contrast to GnRH agonists, for which hormonal ABT is required when treatment exceeds six months, and may be considered earlier, we believe that the 75mg once daily dose tested in our EDELWEISS 1 Phase 2b trial and the 100mg once daily dose tested in our PRIMROSE 2 trial, have the potential to be utilized as a stand-alone treatment for a majority of patients with endometriosis-associated pain and in heavy menstrual bleeding associated with uterine fibroids by maintaining estradiol levels between 20 and 60 pg/ml.
+Model-based analysis based on more than 900 patients and healthy volunteers showed that linzagolix doses ranging from 75 mg to 125 mg demonstrated clinical benefit and reached bone safety targets.
+These results support the potential use of linzagolix without ABT in premenopausal women with these conditions, avoiding the known risks of ABT while providing symptom relief and protection of bone.
+The results of this study were presented in October 2019 both at the 13th European Society of Gynecology (ESG) Congress in Vienna (Austria) and the 10th American Conference on Pharmacometrics (ACOP) meeting in Orlando (FL).

+The once daily 200 mg dose of linzagolix will require the addition of ABT if used long-term to counteract the side effects associated with full suppression of estradiol i.e. below 20 pg/ml.

+These doses of 75 mg or 100mg without ABT and 200 mg with ABT are being tested in the confirmatory Phase 3 trials.

+Rapid reversibility of effect.
+As a result of the observed linzagolix half-life of approximately 15 hours, we believe it has the potential for ovarian function to resume within days following the end of treatment.
 In contrast, a patient's ovarian function can take weeks or months to return to normal after stopping treatment with injectable GnRH agonists.

-Linzagolix's Potential Clinical Profile
+Potential Clinical Profile of linzagolix

-In July 2018, AbbVie Inc. announced that their GnRH antagonist elagolix (Orilissa®) received regulatory approval in the U.S. for the treatment of pain associated with endometriosis (150mg QD up to 2-year and 400mg (200mg BID) up to 6 months).
-In addition, AbbVie Inc is conducting Phase 3 trials with elagolix 600mg daily dose (300mg BID) in combination with ABT only for the indication of heavy menstrual bleeding associated with uterine fibroids and publicly stated intentions to submit a regulatory application for this indication in 2019.
-In addition, Myovant Sciences, Inc. is conducting Phase 3 trials with the GnRH receptor antagonist relugolix 40mg daily dose in combination with ABT only for the treatment of symptoms associated with endometriosis or uterine fibroids.
+In July 2018, AbbVie Inc. announced that their oral GnRH antagonist elagolix (Orilissa®) received regulatory approval in the U.S. for the treatment of women with moderate to severe endometriosis-associated pain (150mg QD up to 2-year and 400mg (200mg BID) up to 6 months).
+In addition, AbbVie Inc. is conducting Phase 3 trials with elagolix 600mg daily dose (300mg BID) in combination with ABT for the indication of heavy menstrual bleeding associated with uterine fibroids and announced the filing of a NDA for this indication in August 2019.
+Only the high dose of elagolix (300mg BID) with ABT is being developed for the uterine fibroids indication.